NickRoz1/gbam/README.md

 ## virtualenv

 maturin can use python's virtualenv.
-See above instructions.
+See above instructions for Python install.

 ## GNU Guix